HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

 - **Chapter 12** : Example Exams
     - Prepare yourself for the examination

-> At this point it's Christmas.🌲🤶
+> At this point, it's Christmas.🌲🤶

 ---
 ### Course Overview